aragon/geo-browser-contracts/README.md

 When preparing the installation, an `InstallationPrepared` event is emitted.
 Using Typechain with Ethers:

-- `event.args.preparedSetupData.plugin` contains the address of the Main Voting plugin
+- `event.args.preparedSetupData.plugin` contains the address of the Standard Governance plugin
-- `event.args.preparedSetupData.helpers` contains an array with the address of the Member Access plugin
+- `event.args.preparedSetupData.helpers` contains an array with the address of the Member Add plugin

 #### SpacePluginSetup

 [This contract](./packages/contracts/src/space/SpacePluginSetup.sol) implements the deployment script for the `SpacePlugin` contract.

-#### PersonalSpaceAdminPluginSetup
+#### PersonalAdminSetup

-[This contract](./packages/contracts/src/personal/PersonalSpaceAdminPluginSetup.sol) implements the deployment script for the `PersonalSpaceAdminPlugin` contract.
+[This contract](./packages/contracts/src/personal/PersonalAdminSetup.sol) implements the deployment script for the `PersonalAdminPlugin` contract.

 ## Deploying a DAO